Click Hijacking Explained: The Hidden Threat Draining Your Ad Budget

 Let’s be clear: click hijacking is a form of click fraud, but it’s far more targeted.

-Click hijacking is click fraud evolved, smarter, sneakier, and far more damaging to ROI.
+Click hijacking is click fraud evolved to become smarter, sneakier, and far more damaging to ROI.

 Common Tactics Used in Click Hijacking